Animal Licensing Regulations from 1st October 2018

-From 1st October 2018 the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 come into force.
+From 1st October 2018 the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force.

-These regulations will replace a number of existing pieces of legislation set to be repealed at the end of 2018 and will provide a new single licensing regime for a number of animal licensing activities.
+These regulations replaced a number of existing pieces of legislation repealed at the end of 2018, providing a new single licensing regime for a number of animal licensing activities.

-The following activities will need to be licensed under the new regime:
+The following activities now need to be licensed under the new regime:

 - Providing or arranging for the provision of boarding for cats or dogs (including home boarding and day care)

 - Selling animals as pets

 - Hiring out horses

 The regulations set nationally applicable conditions that licence holders must comply with.
 A ratings system has been introduced whereby licence holders will be given a rating dependent on specific criteria set out within the licencing conditions.
 Existing licence holders were advised to review their compliance with the new conditions.

 The new legislation does not affect the following licences: